UMAprotocol/docs/docs/tutorials/bots.md

 ## Bot configuration parameters

-For a more detaild document on bot spesific parameters see [this](tutorials/bot-parm.md) doc.
+For a more detailed document on bot-specific parameters see this [doc](tutorials/bot-param.md).